KTrav5/se_project_spots/README.md

 **Intro**

 Spots is intended to be an interactive social media web application.
 This project is made so all the elements are displayed correctly on popular screen sizes.
-Users will be able to add and remove photos.
-Users will also be able to like other users photos and update their profiles.
+Users will be able to update their profiles, add and remove photos.,as well as like other users photos.

 **Description**

-During this project I demonstrate my ability to the website and its functionality at different browser display sizes.
+During this project I demonstrate my ability to ensure the website functions properly at different browser display sizes.
 I showcase my knowledge of using flex box, grid layouts, media tags, button tags and font-faces.

 **Tech stack**